OpenGov-Watch/www.opengov.watch/docs/03_guides/20_bounty_best_practices.md

 ### Risks & Responsibilities

-Curators, advisors, and accountants collectively manage risks, ensure compliance, and uphold the terms of the bounty.

-Since they have the power of a signature, curators carry a particular responsibility for protecting funds and overseeing the deliverables of each project.

-Curators should be mindful that operating as part of an unincorporated entity may expose them to personal liability if issues arise, so consulting legal counsel is highly recommended.
-They should also consider tax implications and regulatory requirements when dealing with Bounty funds.
+A bounty acts as an extension of OpenGov.
+Curators take the role of guardians of the bounty funds.
+At the same time, curators need to make sure that they do not expose themselves to personal liability in their jurisdiction.
+To achieve this, we suggest that curators consult legal counsel and consider tax implications and regulatory requirements when dealing with bounty funds.

+Ideally, curators should be able to prove that they act on behalf of the DAO and they have sufficient evidence to back up their decisions.
+As part of ensuring AML regulations are met, curators might want to ask service providers to provide identifying information.

 ## Closing a Bounty